vivekjoshy/openskill.py/docs/source/index.rst

 .. meta::
-   :description: A faster and open license asymmetric multi-team, multiplayer rating system comparable to TrueSkill.
+   :description: This advanced rating system is faster, accurate, and flexible with an open license.
+It supports multiple teams, factions, and predicts outcomes.
+Elevate your gaming experience with OpenSkill - the superior alternative to TrueSkill.

-:description: A faster and open license asymmetric multi-team, multiplayer rating system comparable to TrueSkill.
+:description: This advanced rating system is faster, accurate, and flexible with an open license.
+It supports multiple teams, factions, and predicts outcomes.
+Elevate your gaming experience with OpenSkill - the superior alternative to TrueSkill.

 .. image:: /_static/banner_agnostic.png
-    :alt: OpenSkill
+    :alt: OpenSkill - Multiplayer Rating System.
+No Friction.
     :align: center

-OpenSkill is a faster and open license asymmetric multi-team, multiplayer rating system comparable to TrueSkill.
+This advanced rating system is faster, accurate, and flexible with an open license.
+It supports multiple teams, factions, and predicts outcomes.
+Elevate your gaming experience with OpenSkill - the superior alternative to TrueSkill.

 .. toctree::